frnmst/the-flux-of-thought/README.md

 # The Plain Libre

 The Plain Libre is just another minimalist Jekyll theme that designed to focus on writing matters.
-This theme is best use for personal blog type, it relies on free software only and does not include any Javascript.
-The font used is served from the local instance.
+This theme is best use for personal blog.

+This theme relies on [100% free software](https://www.gnu.org/philosophy/free-sw.en.html), does not include any Javascript and the font used is served from the local instance.
+It has been tested on [Parabola GNU/Linux-libre](https://www.parabola.nu/).

 [Original version](https://github.com/heiswayi/the-plain)